OSGConnect/connectbook/start/software/singularity-containers.md

 If you want to use an container image you have created yourself, the image should be defined as a Docker image and published in [Docker Hub](https://hub.docker.com/).
-The reason we use Docker as a source image repository is that it allows us to easily import the images into our own distribution system (see below).
+Using Docker Hub allows us to easily import the images into our the OSG Singularity repository (see further above).

 See [this page][container-howto] for how to create a Docker image on your own computer and push it to Docker Hub so it can be used by the Open Science Pool.

-When creating the Docker image, you will give it with an identifier with this format: `namespace/repository_name` This identifier will be used both to submit the Docker container to the OSG repository and to run jobs.

 ### Submit your Docker Container to the OSG Repository

-Once your Docker image has been published on Docker Hub, it needs to be submitted to the CVMFS image repository (`/cvmfs/singularity.opensciencegrid.org/`), which also hosts the OSG-provided default images.
+Once your Docker image has been published on Docker Hub, it needs to be submitted to the OSG Singularity repository (`/cvmfs/singularity.opensciencegrid.org/`), which also hosts the OSG-provided default images (described further above).

 To get your images included, please create a git pull request with the container identifier in `docker_images.txt` in the